 Each instance of the flash driver controls one NOR flash drive connected to the system or, for RAM, in the RAM of the target system.
 The flash driver interfaces to the NOR base flash driver.
 It fully conforms to the HCC Media Driver Interface Specification.

-HCC produces FTL media drivers for the following NOR devices:
+HCC produces NOR flash drivers for the following devices:

 |Adesto DataFlash||Adesto® Technologies DataFlash drives.|

 |Cadence Quad SPI||Cadence Quad SPI implemented in Renesas RZ/N1D MCU and Altera Cyclone V FPGA devices.|

 |Microchip SST Serial Flash||Microchip Technology Inc. SST Serial Flash.
 These devices have a Serial Physical Interface (SPI).|

 |CFI and SFDP SPI NOR||MCUs with either of these:

 |NOR Base||This is a generic driver that can handle multiple NOR flash drivers.|

 |NOR RAM||Can handle a drive in virtually any area of RAM defined for it.|

 - Conforms to the HCC Advanced Embedded Framework.